-Automation has been around for years and is now used in nearly every industry in some capacity.
-Business automation is especially popular in the manufacturing and distribution, shipping and logistics, and retail industries.
+Over the years and especially today, there is some form of business automation software operating in nearly every industry in some capacity.
+Business automation is growing popular in the manufacturing and distribution, shipping and logistics, and retail industries.
 Although the technology was once only feasible for large corporations, business automation is now more affordable, advanced, and accessible than ever before.

 The technology is even being made specifically for small and medium-sized businesses to address their needs and wants.
 Small and medium-sized businesses often witness the positive impact automation has on larger companies and are curious about how the technology can help their own business.
 Naturally, a lot of questions start to arise when companies start looking into how they can incorporate business automation into their organizations.
 To find out what business automation is, how it works, the different types, benefits, and more, keep reading.

 What Is Business Automation?

 Business Automation, often referred to as "business process automation" (BPA) systematically substitutes just-in-time analytics, open collaboration, and intelligent rules-driven automation for error-prone, manual operations.
 This is frequently accomplished using solutions like business automation software.

 When looking at business automation, there are a few different variations, each with its own definitions.
 They vary in complexity, use cases, and benefits.
 Four of the main versions of business automation include:

 Basic automation uses automation technology to replace simple manual tasks that are often repetitive and contain multiple steps.
 Perks include error reduction and quicker business transaction times.

 Business process automation uses specialized software to monitor and manage processes for consistency and visibility.
 An example of process automation is workflow automation.
 Perks include improved productivity and efficiency.